RED-NOMAD7/dnd/content/Enemies/MONSTERA.md

 Its main weapon, the Plasma Accelerator Cannon, is capable of obliterating heavily fortified positions with concentrated bursts of plasma energy.
 For more precise combat, the dual-linked railguns offer high-speed kinetic projectiles that can punch through enemy armor with deadly accuracy.

 The monstera is a highly capable vehicle and lovechild of Vespera's weapons research head, Let Volir.
-Its appearance on the field immediately provides a threat and should be eliminated with the utmost priority [[MONSTERA]]
+Its appearance on the field immediately provides a threat and should be eliminated with the utmost priority